-The Survey sponsors a variety of different events throughout the year, including regular meetings of the Group on American Indian Languages (GAIL), as well as the biennial Breath of Life Workshop.
+The Group in American Indian Languages (GAIL) is an occasionally meeting series that brings together individuals interested in indigenous languages of the Americas for a potluck dinner and presentation.
 If you would like to receive periodic emails updating you about our activities, join the Friends of the Survey email list.

 No upcoming events at this time